Meditate for a week or the full month of Dathun,

 December 13, 2014- January 10, 2015

 The 2014 winter dathün focuses on empowering our lives through the practice of meditation.
 We explore facets of mindfulness and awareness and also introduce Shambhala Meditation.
-These practices help to increase our sensitivity to our sense perceptions and open to the ecology of society and the natural world from which we humans arise.
-Relaxing into the breath, we are invited to feel the simplicity of being human and find strength and refuge in the wakeful healthiness that is inherent within.
-In touch with being human, we can know how interwoven we are with Reality in all our communal connections–each other, loved ones and family, community and society, the primordial ecology of the world.
+These practices help to increase our appreciation of the sense perceptions and the natural world around us.
+Relaxing into our physicality, we are invited to feel the simplicity of being human and find strength and confidence in our wakeful healthiness inherent within.
+Immersing ourselves in group retreat, we discover a natural sense of communal connection that transcends our personal histories and unfolds in the magic of the present moment.

 Noble Aspiration, Noble Effort, Beautiful Fruition